rayliverified/CustomPermissionsDialogue/README.md

 Custom Permissions Dialogue is the only permissions library that supports ALL permission request scenarios.
 This library handles multiple edge cases such as not enabling all permissions or permanently rejecting a permission request.

-Custom Permissions Dialogue is also the FIRST permissions library with a graphic interface.
+Custom Permissions Dialogue is also the FIRST permissions library with a graphical interface.
 Not only does Custom Permissions Dialogue offer the most advanced functionality, it looks fantastic while doing so!

 This library is part of the Custom UI collection of beautiful, minimalistic, and customizable Android UI components.